The Tits Out Tour: Background and promotion

 "Tits Out" is about a way of life—about being sick of hiding both your physical body, but also emotionally, spiritually, all your kinks, all your flaws.
 It’s when you just don’t have a single fuck left in you to give about what other people think about you, and you’re just ready to really express yourself in your most authentic form.
 I just want to create a safe space for people to come and feel like the most authentic version of themselves, and loved and celebrated for it."

-— —Kesha explaining the tour's name.
+— Kesha explaining the tour's name.

 Following the settlement of the Kesha v.
 Dr. Luke, the conclusion of Kesha's Only Love Tour, and the announcement of her departure from Kemosabe and RCA Records in 2023, Kesha announced her new single "Joyride", to be the first released on her own independent record label, Kesha Records, on July 4, 2024.
 Her sixth studio album Period was announced on March 27, 2025, with a release date set for July 4 of the same year.

 The Scissor Sisters announced their reunion in October 2024 along with a 2025 European tour.
 Their participation with the Tits Out Tour is described as the North American leg of their reunion tour, and their first time touring in there in over a decade.
 In April 2025, the dating app Feeld announced that it was the official partner of the Tits Out Tour, with Kesha creating her own Feeld profile.

 The tour was announced on April 3, 2025, with ticket pre-sales started on April 8 on both Kesha and the Scissor Sisters' websites.
 General sales opened on April 10.
 The tour marks Kesha's first time performing at Madison Square Garden in New York City and the Kia Forum in Los Angeles.
-The tour will be supported by Slayyyter and Rose Gray on selected dates.
+The tour was supported by Slayyyter and Rose Gray on selected dates.
 On May 9, it was announced Dutch Eurotrance group Vengaboys would be joining the stop in New York City.

 European dates were announced for the spring of 2026 with only Kesha headlining.
 These dates marks the first time Kesha fully touring in the area since the Rainbow Tour (2017).
 Due to high demand, extra shows were added for Manchester and London.
 Following the postponement of the July 8, 2025, concert in Dallas, Texas, due to the Central Texas floods, the Scissor Sisters did not perform during the July 9 rescheduled date.
 Presale for Australian shows began on August 8, 2025.
-Two additional shows in the United Kingdom were added in support of Pitbull for Roundhay Festival and BST Hyde Park.